Avashist1998/Viola-Jones/README.md

  joblib: $ pip install joblib
  os: $ pip install os
  pandas: $ pip install pandas
+ glob $ pip install glob
+ seaborn $ pip install seaborn

 One can use the sudo if having trouble or view the documentation online

 # Operating system notes

 If someone is running the code on a windows machine.
 They will have to change the path that is used in all of the file because the program was written a Unix based machine.
 The program makes used of parrellelization to decrease excecution time, so when running on single core machine on may observe 4 time the excecution time posted on the report.

+# Accessing Data Set
+One can download the data set from git by running git lfs.
+Please refer to git lfs documentation.
+If one can on download the feature file, one can run the Haar_feature.py to extract their own feature file.

+# Files Information